-The intervenors submit that 20-year licences are patently unreasonable in the circumstances and should be denied for the following reasons, each detailed below:
+The intervenors submit a 20-year licence (or even a 15-year licence) is patently unreasonable in the circumstance and should be denied for the following reasons, each detailed below:

-- A. Cameco's request for 20-year licences for these two operations is contrary to the public interest; - B. Cameco's licence applications fail to consider the increased risk of environmental contamination - C. Cameco's licence applications fail to consider the impact of new developments and market volatility; and - D. Cameco's licence applications fail to expressly consider climate change.
+- A. Cameco's request for a 20-year licence is contrary to the public interest; - B. Cameco's request for a 20-year licence extends beyond the site's operating life; - C. Cameco's licence application fails to consider the impact of new developments and market volatility; - D. Cameco's licence application fails to consider the increased risk of environmental contamination; and - E. Cameco's licence application fails to expressly consider climate change.